-This Is the Police 2 is an app by Weappy Studio.
+This Is the Police 2 is an application developed by Weappy Studio.
 This Is the Police 2 was first published on .
-It is currently available on Steam.
+The app is currently available for Steam.

 Interpret the law as you see fit in This Is the Police 2, sequel to the acclaimed noir drama This Is the Police!
 Run the sheriff’s department, manage your cops, investigate, interrogate, and incarcerate.
 Make tough decisions – and try to keep out of prison yourself! – in this story-driven mixture of adventure, strategy, and turn-based tactical combat.